 Jurisdiction.
 The office's

-area of responsibility extends to five Oregon counties: Coos, Curry, Douglas,
+area of responsibility extends to five counties in southwestern Oregon: Coos, Curry, Douglas,

 Jackson, and Josephine.